oracle/learning-library/workshops/cloud-native-devops-workshop/apm/README.md

 #### Set Up Application Performance Monitoring ####

-[Sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign_in](https://cloud.oracle.com) and go to Dashboard Page.
-Click **Launch APM**.

-If you have separate Oracle Management Cloud Service access, for example in case of trial use the proper identity domain and credentials to login.

-Once you have reached the Oracle Cloud Management Cloud Welcome page click **Application Performance Monitoring**.
+From the left navigation menu select Home, then click on to reached the Oracle Cloud Management Cloud Welcome page and click **Application Performance Monitoring**.
 ![](images/15.apm.welcome.png)

 Now you can see the landing page of APM.
 This is a dashboard which contains the top metrics.
 Click the hamburger icon on the left side next to the **Home** text.